Beginner Skateboard Gear

 Here is a useful tip to this key; when you roll up a ramp or a slope, pause and ride back down and this gets front foot changed.
 This is because your front foot is the one that is facing the direction you are going, it does not matter whether it is right or left.
 While riding up or down the hill or slope, you should shift your weight from one foot to the other when on top.

 Bend Your Knees

-Second tip that can help you master the slopes is to keep your knees in bent position and as relaxed and loose as you can.
+The second tip that can help you master the slopes is to keep your knees in a bent position and as relaxed and loose as you can.
 This helps you absorb the shock you experience on impacts of bumps and changes.
 As a thumb rule, you should know that the more relaxed and bent your knees are, the better you cope with bumps and slopes.
 Avoid huncing your shoulders too much though, and try to keep your back relaxed as well.

 How to Kickturn